sorensenj50/zimmrApp/README.md

 let _ = ImageFetcher(references: decodedResponse.getReferences(), function: self.update, result: decodedResponse)
 ```

-### Singletons
+#### Singletons

 For stateful processes that aren't publishing changes directly to `View`s the singleton design pattern is quite useful, though certainly easy to abuse.
-It's power (and potential to be abused) comes from the fact that is essentially a global variable.
+It's power (and potential to be abused) comes from the fact that it is essentially a global variable.

 A good example of a singleton is the image `Cache` itself, defined here: